 Chromebooks are very little-friendly devices!
 When I was working with my TK class of 4 and 5 year olds, my principal let me borrow a small group set of the Chromebooks that were typically used for professional development.
 I currently work with kindergartners, and they are 1:1 with Chromebooks.
 I tend to start the year with working with a group of students at a time with the Chromebooks.
 Not before long all the kids are using their devices at the same time.

 Before Setting up the Chromebooks

-Know that your students are completely capable of being part of the set-up process for the Chromebooks.
+Know that your students are completely capable of being part of the set-up process for the Chromebooks (it’s actually easier if they are).
 On the SECOND day of school, my kindergartners logged themselves into their Chromebooks and set their profile picture.
 In that same week, my students joined my Google Classroom.
 I share more about that experience in this blog.

 - Create a Google Classroom and write down your class code.

-Go to classroom.google.com to have students join your Classroom.
-If this is the first time the student is using Google Classroom, be sure to select Student.
-Click on the “+“ for the student to Join class; enter your class code.
+If this is the first time the student is using Google Classroom, be sure they select Student.
+Have them click on the “+“ for the student to Join class and enter your class code.